 - There is any heat redness and swelling around the joint as this may be a sign of infection.

-In many cases, you can treat shoulder pain at home using our advice and exercises detailed in our leaflet.
+In many cases, you can treat shoulder pain at home using the advice and exercises detailed in our leaflet.
 Please click on the image (left or on the link below to download or print our leaflet.

 If you would like to see a demonstration of the exercises please watch our playlist below.
 The playlist contains five exercises.

 Please watch the introductory animation at the beginning of the playlist before you start.

 Please click on the arrow below to view all videos in this playlist.